-Early detection of life-threatening heart disorders and other diseases is possible through the use of nuclear medicine procedures performed within hospitals, outpatient centers and physicians’ offices.
+A great advantage of nuclear medicine is that early detection of life-threatening heart disorders and other diseases is possible through the use of nuclear medicine procedures performed within hospitals, outpatient centers and physicians’ offices.
 Nuclear medicine’s reliability in diagnosing vast types of diseases and heart conditions is encouraging as we strive for ways to reduce lives lost in the United States each year.
-However, it is critical that the public realizes there are many facets that contribute to an accurate diagnosis based on nuclear medicine.
+The most critical decision patients must consider is there are many facets that contribute to an accurate diagnosis based on nuclear medicine.
 These factors include the skill of the nuclear medicine technologist performing the examination, the type of equipment used, the background and knowledge of the interpreting physician and quality assurance measures.
-In fact, poor nuclear medicine procedures often lead to inconvenient, redundant studies, misdiagnosis and even unnecessary tests or surgery.
+In fact, poorly performed and interpreted nuclear medicine procedures often lead to inconvenient, redundant studies, misdiagnosis and even unnecessary tests or surgery.

 Types of Nuclear Medicine Exams

 Use the links below to learn more about the different types of vascular exams.